Baisangur-Dudayev/API-development-eind-project/README.md

-##Authentication
+## Authentication

 I implemented Oath and hashing.
 U must authenticate before u can interact with the delete endpoints.
+In the endpoint section of the readme u can also see that i can only interact with a delete endpoint if im logged in.
 ![image](https://github.com/Baisangur-Dudayev/API-development-eind-project/assets/113896223/896e5dcd-a09f-47cf-8c7f-e95c075bbb57)

 ![image](https://github.com/Baisangur-Dudayev/API-development-eind-project/assets/113896223/1aa05dd0-4212-4e49-9d4a-1244343bfa8e)